-2. Legal framework
+Legal framework

-- 2.1.
 This policy has due regard to all relevant legislation including, but not limited to, the following:

 - Children and Families Act 2014

 - Health and Social Care Act 2012

 - Equality Act 2010

 - Equality Act 2010 (Disability) Regulations 2010

 - Education Act 1996

 - Education Act 2002

 - Mental Capacity Act 2005

 - Children Act 1989

 - Special Educational Needs and Disability (Amendment) Regulations 2015

 - Special Educational Needs (Personal Budgets) Regulations 2014

 - Special Educational Needs and Disability (Detained Persons) Regulations 2015

 - Local Government Act 1974

 - Disabled Persons (Services, Consultation and Representation) Act 1986

 - Data Protection Act 2018

 - The General Data Protection Regulation 2018

-- 2.2.
 This policy has due regard to statutory and non-statutory guidance, including, but not limited to, the following:

-- DfE (2015) 'Special educational needs and disability code of practice: 0 to 25 years'

-- DfE (2017) 'Supporting pupils at school with medical conditions'

-- DfE (2018) 'Keeping children safe in education'

-- DfE (2018) 'Working together to safeguard children'

-- DfE (2018) 'Mental health and wellbeing provision in schools'

-- DfE (2015) 'School admissions code'
+- DfE (2015) 'Special educational needs and disability code of practice: 0 to 25 years' - DfE (2017) 'Supporting pupils at school with medical conditions' - DfE (2020) 'Keeping children safe in education' - DfE (2018) 'Working together to safeguard children' - DfE (2018) 'Mental health and wellbeing provision in schools' - DfE (2015) 'School admissions code'

-- 2.3.
 This policy operates in conjunction with the following school policies:

 - Admissions Policy

 - Equal Opportunities Policy

-- Pupil Confidentiality Policy

 - Data Protection Policy

-- Records Management Policy

 - Social, Emotional and Mental Health (SEMH) Policy

-- One-to-one Tuition Policy

 - Supporting Pupils with Medical Conditions Policy

 - Child Protection and Safeguarding Policy

-- EYFS SEND Policy

-- Careers Policy

 - Exclusion Policy

+- Behavioural Policy

+- Complaints Procedures Policy

+- Accessibility Plan

-- 3. Identifying SEND
+Identifying SEND

-- 3.1.
-The Federation has a clear approach to identifying and responding to SEND.
-We recognise that early identification and effective provision improves long-term outcomes for the pupils. - 3.2.
-With the support of the SLT, classroom teachers will conduct regular progress assessments for all pupils, with the aim of identifying pupils who are making less than expected progress. - 3.3.
-Progress will be characterised using the following stipulations: - Progress is significantly slower than the class average, from the same baseline - Progress does not match or better the pupil's previous rate of progress - Progress fails to close the attainment gap within the class - The attainment gap is widened by the plateauing of progress
+The School has a clear approach to identifying and responding to SEND.
+We recognise that early identification and effective provision improves long-term outcomes for the pupils.
+With the support of the SLT, classroom teachers will conduct regular progress assessments for all pupils, with the aim of identifying pupils who are making less than expected progress.
+Progress will be characterised using the following stipulations:

-4. Definitions
+- Progress is significantly slower than the class average, from the same baseline - Progress does not match or better the pupil's previous rate of progress - Progress fails to close the attainment gap within the class

+• The attainment gap is widened by the plateauing of progress

-- 4.1.
-For this policy, a pupil is defined as having SEND if they have a: - Significantly greater difficulty in learning than most others of the same age. - Disability or health condition that prevents or hinders them from making use of educational facilities used by peers of the same age in mainstream schools or mainstream post-16 institutions. - 4.2.
-Under the Equality Act 2010, a disability is a physical or mental impairment which has a long-term and substantial adverse effect on a person's ability to carry out normal day-today activities. - 4.3.
-The Federation reviews how well equipped we are to provide support across the following areas: - Communication and interaction - Cognition and learning - Social, emotional and mental health difficulties - Sensory and physical needs
+For this policy, a pupil is defined as having SEND if they have a:

+- Significantly greater difficulty in learning than most others of the same age. - Disability or health condition that prevents or hinders them from making use of educational facilities used by peers of the same age.

+Under the Equality Act 2010, a disability is a physical or mental impairment which has a long-term and substantial adverse effect on a person's ability to carry out normal day-to-day activities.

+The school reviews how well equipped we are to provide support across the following areas:

+- Communication and interaction

+- Cognition and learning

+- Social, emotional and mental health difficulties

+- Sensory and physical needs